MigVega/SLAM2REF/README.md

 ### 0. Installing the Dependencies
-- We recommend to install GTSAM, Open 3D from source.
-Moreover you need Open CV and PCL.
+- We recommend installing GTSAM and Open 3D from the source.
+Moreover, you will need Open CV and PCL.

 The commands to install all dependencies can be found in the file inside `.github/workflows`.